mdelhey/old-mattdelhey.github.io/about/index.md

 I can be hailed at [matt.delhey@rice.edu](mailto:matt.delhey@rice.edu).

 ### About that tagline... ###
 It's supposed to be a joke.
-It comes from the first lines of Kierkegaard's 'The Sickness Unto Death':
+It comes from the first lines of Kierkegaard's _The Sickness Unto Death_:

 > Man is spirit.
 But what is spirit?
 Spirit is the self.
 But what is the self?
 > The self is a relation which relates itself to its own self, or it is that in the relation